 While these charges are serious, there are many defenses that you can use to avoid a conviction.

-Scott Robichaux, our top criminal defense attorney, worked for years as a prosecutor in Chatham County.
-As a former assistant district attorney, he knows how the authorities operate.
+David Utter, our top criminal defense attorney, has worked for decades as a criminal defense attorney.
 He knows the prosecutors, police officers, and judges and their biases and blind spots.
 That gives you an advantage if the case goes to trial.

 No case in unwinnable and no defendant is hopeless.